MartinKruchinski/ECSE_427/A2/A2-StarterCode/README.txt

 Hello,
 This is the Demand Paging README for ECSE-427.

+This assignment was built on our code from A2, which passed all testcases.

 Our program works by running following commands: make clean make mysh framesize=<YOUR_VALUE> varmemsize=<YOUR_VALUE>